-Former SNP treasurer 'didn't know about motorhome'
+Former SNP treasurer 'didn't know' about motorhome

 Humza Yousaf, who succeeded Ms Sturgeon as SNP leader and first minister last month, has previously said he only learned about the motorhome after he won the leadership contest and saw a police warrant that gave details of items officers wanted to confiscate.

-Mr Beattie served as the SNP's treasurer for 16 years before being defeated in an internal election by Douglas Chapman in 2020, but returned to the role when Mr Chapman resigned a year later.

-Mr Chapman quit after saying he had "not received the support or financial information" that was needed to carry out his duties as treasurer.

-Speaking to journalists as he returned to the Scottish Parliament for the first time since his arrest, Mr Beattie said the SNP was not in danger of going bust.
+Speaking to journalists as he returned to the Scottish Parliament for the first time since his arrest, Mr Beattie also said the SNP was not in danger of going bust.

 The MSP for Midlothian North and Musselburgh said: "The SNP is in the black.
 We're a going concern, definitely."